-An intoxication assault charge can be terrifying and puts the brakes on your entire life.
+An intoxication assault charge can be terrifying and put the brakes on your entire life.
 Do not risk having to pay thousands in fines or spending a decade in jail.
-Call an intoxication assault lawyer in Dallas, TX at the Law Offices of Randall B. Isenberg today: 214-696-9253.
+Call a Dallas intoxication assault lawyer at the Law Offices of Randall B. Isenberg today at (214) 696-9253.

 What Is “Intoxication Assault”?